-Standing or sitting.
-Place your arm out in front of you with your elbow straight and palm facing downwards.
 Bend your wrist so that your fingers are pointing to the floor.
-Gently press the back of your hand with your other hand.
+Gently press the back of your hand with your other hand, as shown in the picture.

 Hold this stretch for a count of 20 seconds.
-Repeat three times, and do this three times per day.
+Repeat 3 times, and do this 3 times per day.